Our next courses for English speaking clients

 - Root sampling, needed materials and statistical considerations.

-- Preparing the plant samples and soil/root samples for cleaning and extraction.
+- Preparing the root samples for cleanin and extraction

 - Preservation techniques.